Register of Food Offences

 Food Offence Register

 When an individual or company is found guilty of an offence against the Food Act 2001, ACT Health publishes a summary of the conviction on the Register of Food Offences.

 Publishing offences allows consumers to make informed decisions about where they eat or buy food.

-ACT Health routinely updates the register as appropriate.
-More information about the register (e.g. what information can be published, how to apply to change the register, etc) can be found in the Guide to the Register of Food Offences.
+More information about the register including what information can be published and how to apply to change the register, is available in the Guide to the Register of Food Offences.

 Applying to change the Register of Food Offences

 A person may apply to the Chief Health Officer to amend the register at any time by completing the Application for change to the Register.